-Further, all transactions within a tax consolidated group are ignored for Australian tax purposes.
-Transactions with a GST group are also effectively ignored for GST purposes.
+Further, all transactions within a tax consolidated group (e.g. the transfer of assets between members of the tax consolidated group) are ignored for Australian income tax purposes.

+Transactions within a GST group are also effectively ignored for GST purposes.